doobery47/dash-trading/README.md

     Good source of info for combine is https://www.youtube.com/watch?v=NNu1DjWcYeY
 6. Home - double up graphs.
 7. Home - "index displayed rather than "Date"
-8. Home - Option to make graph either candel or line
-9. Home - Cache so that the graphs data is not updated.
-10. Home - Cache the graphs
 11. Portfolio - Add option to make it either current or old
 12. Portfolio - create current with current prices.
 13. Portfolio - Add share prices as well.